 Relax on a Junk Boat with a cocktail or two

 Finally, taking a two-night trip on a Junk Boat on Halong Bay and Bai Tu Long Bay is simply one thing that cannot be missed and one of the reasons why you should visit Vietnam.

 Throw in a couple of thousand mountain-like little islands peeking out from the water everywhere, together with a cocktail and a sensational sunset and you have yourself a magical and romantic setting, for you and your partner.
 Perfect sight and worthy of being captured by the best of painters or simply by your eyes.

 Vietnam is truly an underrated country.
-It is one of our favourite destinations because it is so easy to immerse yourself in their beautiful culture.
-The variety of sights and attractions on offers are immense and one can’t help but fall in love with the fresh flavours of their food.
+It is one of our favorite destinations because it is so easy to immerse yourself in their beautiful culture.
+The variety of sights and attractions on offer are immense and one can’t help but fall in love with the fresh flavors of their food.
 Vietnam has a truly special place in my heart.